 McDonald's is drawing upon all its experience dealing with adversity again as the last few years have been a comparative struggle for the fast food franchise.

 Much of the decline has come from a dearth of Millennial customers.
-According to Technomic, in the last three years, visits to McDonald’s by people between 19 and 21 years old has fallen by 13%.
+According to Technomic, visits to McDonald’s by people between 19 and 21 years old has fallen by 13% in recent years.

 It seems this age cohort is turning towards trendier – and in a number of cases healthier – options from other fast food and casual dining restaurants.
 But like before, it seems the food franchise is following its protocol of acknowledging the issue and then committing resources to batting the problem.